Crosshairs532/github-cheatsheet/README.md

 > ```git
 > git log
 > git log --oneline
+> git log -p // see code changes on commit
+> git log --stat // details of changes on commit
 > git log --oneline --all --graph
 > git --no-pager log -n 'any number' // any number of commit we want to see
 > ```